nikolaospapathanasiou/AssetTracker/README.md

 **Offset pagination with a total.** Simple, lets the UI show "26–50 of 137", and fine at this size.
 With a large or fast-changing table I'd switch to keyset (cursor) pagination on `(name, id)`, because offsets get slow and rows can shift between pages.

+**"Never inspected" is a column check, not an invented rule.** The obvious richer version of this filter is "overdue", but that needs an inspection interval, and neither the brief nor the data says what it should be.
+The seed dates run evenly from 2000 to 2025, so any interval I picked would set the size of the answer: five years flags 77% of the fleet, ten years 55%.
+That is a business rule I would be making up.
+The filter is instead the thing the data actually states, `last_inspected_at IS NULL`, which needs no explaining and cannot be wrong.
+A real interval belongs in configuration, alongside the inspection history table under "what I'd do next".

+**Filtering and counting happen in SQL.** Both could be done in JavaScript over the rows already fetched, but the list is paginated, so the client only ever holds 25 of them.
+Only the server sees the whole matching set it has to page, count and summarise.
+So `uninspected=true` is one `IS NULL` condition in the existing WHERE builder, and the summary is a single query where `count(*) FILTER (WHERE ...)` puts five aggregates into one index scan instead of five round trips.

+**Each count ignores the filter its own chip controls.** This is what makes the numbers on the chips trustworthy.
+If the status counts honoured `status`, picking "Critical" would leave OK and Warning reading 0, which is both useless and a dead end.
+If the inspection count ignored `status` as well, it would keep saying 45 while the list showed only OK assets, which is worse: a number that looks filtered and is not.
+So the repository splits the filters into a `scope` that no chip owns (type, area, radius) and the two chip filters. `scope` goes in the WHERE; the other two move into the `FILTER` clauses, where each aggregate picks the ones that apply to it.
+The list still joins all three into one WHERE, so it is unaffected.

 **Validation in one place.** `shared/src/asset.ts` defines the rules once.
 The form uses them for instant feedback; the API runs them again because it can't trust clients.
 The DB has matching `CHECK` constraints as a last line of defense.
 The cross-field rule (last inspection not before install) is where this matters most.

 **PATCH validates the merged record.** A patch like `{ "last_inspected_at": "2019-01-01" }` is valid on its own, but not if the stored install date is 2020.
 So the handler loads the asset, merges the patch, and validates the full result.
 Tradeoff: read-then-write without a transaction, so two simultaneous edits could race.
 Fine here; a real system would use a transaction with `SELECT ...
 FOR UPDATE` or an optimistic `version` column.